aws/aws-iot-device-sdk-embedded-C/README.md

+The libraries in this SDK are not dependent on any Operating Systems.
+However, the demos for the libraries in this SDK are built and tested on Linux platform.
 This SDK builds with [CMake](https://cmake.org/), a cross-platform build tool.

 ### Prerequisites